logo

 Bucks County Community College

-Bucks County Community College (BCCC) offers a 23-month Certificate in Medical Imaging across six consecutive semesters, with classes beginning each May.
+Bucks County Community College (BCCC) offers a 21-month Associate of Applied Science (AAS) in Radiography across six consecutive semesters, with classes beginning each May.
 Students learn radiography through a mix of in-class, laboratory, and clinical activities that emphasize patient care, radiation protection, and technical skills.
 The curriculum includes classes such as Radiation Physics, Anatomy and Physiology, Radiographic Pathology, Image Production and Evaluation, and Contrast Media Procedures.
 All classes take place on the Lower Bucks campus, while clinical experiences take place at Pennsylvania clinics and hospitals.
-Graduates of the Medical Imaging Program who have an associate degree are eligible to sit for the American Registry of Radiologic Technologists (ARRT) exam, and the program is accredited by the Joint Review Committee on Education in Radiologic Technology (JRCERT).
-BCCC also offers online certificates in Advanced Medical Imaging for professionals who have experience in medical imaging.
+Graduates of the Radiography program are eligible to sit for the American Registry of Radiologic Technologists (ARRT) exam, and the program is accredited by the Joint Review Committee on Education in Radiologic Technology (JRCERT).

 Community College of Philadelphia

-The Associate in Applied Science (AAS) in Diagnostic Medical Imaging program at the Community College of Philadelphia is a 76-credit academic experience designed for completion within 24 months including summer sessions.
+The Associate in Applied Science (AAS) in Diagnostic Medical Imaging program at the Community College of Philadelphia (CCP) is a 76-credit academic experience designed for completion within 24 months, including summer sessions.
 Students in the program participate in seven clinical education experiences at affiliated hospitals.
 Under the supervision of department faculty members and clinical staff, students gain professional experience in various hospital departments including the emergency room, the operating room, the CT department, and the interventional radiology department.
 Students also learn how to do portable x-ray examinations.
-Students must successfully pass a criminal background check before admission to the program.
-In the classroom setting, students complete a specialized curriculum including the following courses: Image Production and Evaluation, Intro to Radiologic Physics, Patient Care and Procedures, Radiographic Osteology and Pathology, Anatomy and Physiology, Radiographic Equipment and Operation, Advanced Imaging/Computer Modalities, Radiation Biology and Protection, and Angiographic/Interventional Procedures.
+Students must pass a criminal background check before admission to the program.
+In the classroom setting, students complete a specialized curriculum including the following courses: Image Production and Evaluation, Intro to Radiologic Physics, Patient Care and Procedures, Advanced Imaging/Computer Modalities, and Angiographic/Interventional Procedures.
+Admission to the program is competitive and requires a minimum GPA of 2.5.

 Gannon University

-Located in Erie, Gannon University is a private Catholic university with around 4,200 students.
-The Associate of Science (AS) in Radiologic Science program at Gannon is a 24-month curriculum that is accredited by the Joint Review Committee on Education in Radiologic Technology (JRCERT).
+The Associate of Science (AS) in Radiologic Science program at Gannon University follows a 24-month curriculum and is accredited by the Joint Review Committee on Education in Radiologic Technology (JRCERT).
 The first year of the program is considered an introductory year.
-Students fulfill general education requirements including Gannon University’s Liberal Studies Core, a required academic curriculum that reflects the university’s commitment to Catholic values.
+Students fulfill general education requirements including Gannon’s Liberal Studies Core, a required academic curriculum that reflects the university’s commitment to Catholic values.
 First-year students also take a series of introductory radiology courses and also participate in a clinical rotation to learn about different departments in hospitals that require radiology technologists.
-The last 15 months of the program are tailored toward professional development, during which students focus on clinical competency by continuing clinical rotations in conjunction with advanced radiology coursework.
+The next 15 months of the program are tailored toward professional development, during which students focus on clinical competency by continuing clinical rotations in conjunction with advanced radiology coursework.
 Graduates of the program are prepared to pass the ARRT exam and begin careers in radiologic technology.
 The program also provides a strong foundation for advanced study in radiologic specialties such as magnetic resonance imaging, sonography, computed tomography, radiation therapy, and radiology education.

 Johnson College